ttrefoni/DPHPT/README.md

     COPY LSTM_model_fit.py /LSTM_model_fit.py
     COPY LSTM_model_fit_ES.py /LSTM_model_fit_ES.py
 ```
-This Dockerfile is quite simple.
-It first sets the Python image to the default Python 3.9 image from Docker Hub, then sets the environment as non-interactive to avoid additional messages related to package installation.
-It then installs the required packages from the "requirements.txt" file using pip.
-Finally, it copies the training data and machine learning scripts from the local machine to the Docker container.
+This Dockerfile is quite simple and carries out the folloiwng:
+* Sets the Python image to the default Python 3.9 image from Docker Hub, then sets the environment as non-interactive to avoid additional messages related to package installation.
+* Installs the required packages from the "requirements.txt" file using pip.
+* Copies the training data and machine learning scripts from the local machine to the Docker container.

 If you write your own machine learning script, be sure to place them in the "template" folder and adjust the "COPY" lines of the Dockerfile.

 2. Build the Docker Image
    ```bash